 Originally built for service along Norway’s coast as part of the famed Hurtigruten, or Coastal Express, her excellent maneuverability and just-right size made her a natural choice for addition to our fleet.
 Drawing on our nearly 50 years of pioneering expedition history and expertise, we completely redesigned and rebuilt her.
-Now celebrating her fifth anniversary, Explorer is uniquely equipped with an ice-strengthened hull and advanced navigation equipment for polar expeditions; a roster of tools for exploration; and a well-appointed interior with vast expanses of glass for an unprecedented connection to the regions we explore.
+Explorer is uniquely equipped with an ice-strengthened hull and advanced navigation equipment for polar expeditions; a roster of tools for exploration; and a well-appointed interior with vast expanses of glass for an unprecedented connection to the regions we explore.
 She provides a peerless expedition experience.

 The privilege of wildness and the luxury of comfort

 Explorer accommodates 148 guests in 81 cabins, including 13 cabins with private balconies, six spacious suites and 14 cabins specifically designed for solo travelers.
 At 367 feet with six decks, she is spacious and modern, with a variety of public rooms that offer startling views of the passing landscape.
 Friendly and informal, Explorer instantly fosters a welcoming environment where enthused and curious passengers share in exceptional experiences and enrichment.